How to Test Your Application Using a New Version of Alpha Anywhere

 - How to Install Multiple Versions of the Alpha Anywhere Application Server for IIS

-- Running Two Standard Application Server Instances on the Same Hostname Using Different Ports
+- Running Two Classic Application Server Instances on the Same Hostname Using Different Ports

 - Run multiple applications or web sites by using multiple Application Server configuration files